TobiasLee/VEC/README.md

 # VEC

 Visual and Embodied Concepts evaluation benchmark.
+EMNLP 2023 Main Conference.

 For `shape`, `material` and `color` task, there is an object and corresponding two options for the given property, e.g., `chair is made of wood instead of jade`.